MDAmir159/Auth-Server-Frontend/README.md

 ```

 ### Project Structure
-A brief overview of the project structure:
+A brief overview of the project structure (mentioned only the necessary ones):
 ```
 .
 ├── public